Diet after treatment

 Following a healthy, balanced diet and doing regular physical activity can help you lose weight.
 Aim for at least 30 minutes, five days a week, and avoid sitting for long periods of time.

-We don’t yet know how to stop cancer coming back after treatment.
-There’s some suggestion that these things may help to reduce the risk of cancer coming back but we need more evidence before we can say this for sure:
+We don’t yet know how to stop bowel cancer coming back after treatment.
+There’s some suggestion that these things may help reduce your risk of cancer coming back but we need more evidence before we can say this for sure:

 - Staying a healthy weight